Inwerpsel/use-theme-editor/src/components/movable/README.md

 ### React has no option to portal to a specific position

-As a result, portaled elements go into a random position (based on what other elements happen to be rendering).
+As a result, portaled elements go into a random position (based on what other elements happen to be rendering before, during and after).
 I assume React has no way of assuring the relative positions of elements, but I didn't thoroughly validate this assumption.

 I got around this for now using the CSS `order` property.
 While it works relatively well, it has some not-so-nice side effects.
 For example the HTML structure not matching the page will definitely lead to confusion, especially if someone is not familiar with the `order` property.
+There's also a good chance that using the `order` property leads to bugs in edge cases, or cross browser differences, though I didn't yet observe any.

-Nevertheless these side effects stay limited to development, and with `order` the page looks and acts as though the HTML elements were in that order.
+For now these side effects stay limited to development, in the end the page looks and acts as though the HTML elements were in that order.

 ### Hard to avoid wrapper elements

+## Performance

+Even though these components were initially built just as a tool, with no focus on performance, I was happy to discover it performs quite well in pretty much every aspect.

+This is because the `Area` components just pass through the children that are defined at the top leve of the app.
+The `MovablePanels` component lives just below this top level.
+As a result, changing the arrangement will properly be reflected in every part of the tree without needing to re-render the app component.

+So React doesn't need to start at the root of your tree to update the UI.
+But it also is able to avoid rendering all area elements, except ones that move to another location.
+Every element's wrapping `DispatchedElement` does trigger a render of each element, but React is able to instantly bailout on them with no performance cost.
+It's literally the same object (referentially), with the same props it's getting from the app component (if any).

+There is a very small amount of overhead per element (< 0.1ms), which is there regardless of whether the element is shown or not.
+For the majority of cases this will be utterly negligible.
+But if there would be hundreds of hidden elements it could start adding up.
+But it's likely still negligible compared to the code that renders this many elements.

+There is also some amount of work that will be useless if the component never gets unhidden.
+This will add to the app's load time, however I can't imagine this being used in a context where first load is that crucial.
+In the theme editor its impact is orders of magnitude smaller than the current performance bottlenecks.

+One positive effect of this is that it reduces the amount of work that still needs to happen if the component does get shown.

+## IN PROGRESS
+- Save and restore arrangements

+## TODO NEXT

-## Todo
+## TODO
+- Proper multi package repo setup

-* Minimize the essential base CSS needed for the areas to work.
-* If a rule is required, but the value is opionated, use a CSS variable.
+- Minimize essential base CSS needed for Areas to work.
+If a rule is required, but the value is opionated, use a CSS variable.
-* Move non required CSS rules to a "theme" file, if any.
+- Move non required CSS rules to a "theme" file, if any.
-* Try reduce wrapper elements where possible.
+- Reduce wrapper elements where preferable.
-* Refactor hastily written ordering and positioning code.
+- Refactor hastily written ordering and positioning code.
-* Improve API for storing the position data
+- Improve API for storing the position data (decouple local storage)
-* Handle changes to Area structure better.
+- Handle changes to Area structure better.
 Ideally without requiring an ID be provided for each element in the area.
 Currently it uses the index + current area ID.
-* Write cha
+- Avoid jump when scrollbar appears
+- Shrinkable components (use context to allow early returning a compact version of a component)